AdaCore/training_material/courses/rust_essentials/glossary.md

 - “`T` has a `Display` bound”;
 - “the generic parameter is constrained by the `Display` trait”;
 - “add a `Send + Sync` trait bound.”

+Lifetime bounds, such as `'a: 'b` and `T: 'a`, express outlives relationships rather than trait implementation requirements.
+Lifetimes do not implement traits.

+The special bound `?Sized` relaxes the implicit `Sized` trait bound; it does not require a type to be unsized.

 Avoid saying that the bound itself is a trait.